Step 4: Full View

 Should Engineer A maintain non-disclosure of his autism diagnosis with all employers, disclose to his current employer now to address a potential cumulative omission, or disclose only to future employers on a prospective basis?

-Maintain Non-Disclosure With All Employers Board's choice Continue non-disclosure of the autism diagnosis to current and future employers, treating the condition as ADA-protected personal medical information that falls outside the scope of the NSPE Code's deception provision given its professional inertness across 25 years of competent practice.
+O1 Continue non-disclosure of the autism diagnosis to current and future employers, treating the condition as ADA-protected personal medical information that falls outside the scope of the NSPE Code's deception provision given its professional inertness across 25 years of competent practice.
+Board's choice

 Two competing frameworks apply.
 First, the NSPE Code's deception provision (I.5) prohibits deceptive acts, and a broad reading could treat prolonged silence about a personal characteristic as a materially deceptive omission across multiple employer relationships.
 Second, the ADA-Protected Condition Non-Disclosure Non-Deception Compliance Obligation holds that ADA-protected conditions are legally shielded from compelled disclosure, and the Code's deception provision was drafted to police professional conduct omissions, not personal medical identity.
 The 25-Year Performance Record Materiality Rebuttal further argues that Engineer A's demonstrated competence affirmatively dissolves the materiality predicate upon which any deception finding would depend.